Documentation

 Performance analysis focusing on algorithmic complexity, bottlenecks, and optimization opportunities.

-ai-council perf --diff --pretty
+ai-council perf --commit=abc123 --pretty

 ai-council arch